Aleksandra Izmailovich: Prison and exile in Soviet Russia

 Under constant police surveillance, Izmailovich cared for Spiridonova at a trade union's dacha in Malakhovka, until she was rearrested in 1923 and exiled to Kaluga.
 In 1925, Izmailovich and Spiridonova were then exiled to Samarkand, where they reunited with Irina Kakhovskaya.
 There they worked menial jobs until 1928, when they were transferred to Tashkent.
 As the health of Izmailovich and Spiridonova declined due to typhoid fever, they were taken to a sanatorium in Yalta.
 Their accommodation, treatment and their medication was not paid for by the authorities, so they were sent money by friends living abroad.
 Izmailovich soon went back to Tashkent, while Spiridonova stayed in Yalta until August 1930.
 Izmailovich, Kakhovskaya and Spiridonova were then transferred to political exile in Ufa, where they were kept under house arrest and subjected to constant surveillance.
 Over the course of the 1930s, Izmailovich progressively rejected politics, refusing to read any newspapers.
 As her health deteriorated, she was no longer able to continue with her office job and took over housekeeping for her comrades that were still working.
 She spent most of her time writing, completing a book on art and literature by 1937.
 In Ufa she shared a flat with Kakhovskaya and Spiridonova, as well as the latter's husband, Ilya Mayorov and their family.

 In February 1937, during the first days of the Great Purge, as their sentences of exile were due to end, the whole household was arrested by the NKVD.
 They were detained for several months under the charge of having attempted to create a united counterrevolutionary centre and having carried out terrorist acts against the Communist leaders of Bashkiria.
 According to Kakhovskaya, Izmailovich defied the interrogations by the NKVD, despite her own weakening health.
 She believed that the Great Purge had exposed the "monstrous lie" of the Soviet revolution.
 On 25 December 1937, in a closed session of the Military Collegium of the Supreme Court of the Soviet Union on the fabricated case of the All–Union Socialist Revolutionary Center, Izmailovich was sentenced to 10 years in prison; Kakhovskaya was also sentenced to 10 years and Spiridonova to 25.
 All three refused either to confess anything or to accuse anybody.
-The Left SR prisoners, except Kakovskaya, were eventually transferred to a prison isolaton ward in Oryol.
+The Left SR prisoners, except Kakovskaya, were eventually transferred to a prison isolation ward in Oryol.